 Now, it's a wonderful blend of past and present.
-Although Bangalore may not have as many iconic attractions as other major cities in India, it does have a great mix of history, architecture, culture, spirituality and nature.
-Here are the top tourist places to visit in Bangalore.
+Although Bengaluru may not have as many iconic attractions as other major cities in India, it does have a great mix of history, architecture, culture, spirituality, and nature.
+Here are the top tourist places to visit in Bengaluru.

 The Hindu temple seen in the courtyard of the fort is the proof of Tipu Sultan's religious tolerance.
-The palace is open daily from 8.30 a.m. until 5.30 p.m.
-Tickets cost 15 rupees for Indians and 200 rupees for foreigners.
+The palace is open daily from 8.30 a.m. until 5.30 p.m. daily.
 Combine visiting it with nearby Krishna Rajendra Market.

 Krishna Rajendra (KR) Market

-This vivid, traditional local market is an assault on the senses and a treat for photographers.
-In the middle of it is Bangalore's bustling flower market.
+This vivid, traditional local market is an assault on the senses and a treat for photographers, and in the middle of it, you'll find Bengaluru's bustling flower market.
 The market also sells a variety of fresh produce, spices, and copper items.

-It now covers 240 acres, and derives its name from the red roses that bloom throughout the year there.
+It now covers 240 acres and derives its name from the red roses that bloom throughout the year there.
 The garden is said to have the most diverse species of plants in the world.
 Its focal point is a majestic glasshouse, built in 1889 to commemorate the visit of the Prince of Wales.
 It was designed along the lines of the Crystal Palace in London.

-The garden is open from 6.00 a.m. to 7.00 p.m. throughout the year.
+The garden is open daily from 6.00 a.m. to 7.00 p.m. throughout the year.
 It takes on a festive look during India's Independence Day and Republic Day celebrations, with a captivating show of over 200 varieties of flowers.
 The show also features an exhibition of hybrid vegetables.

 Attara Kacheri (High Court) and Surroundings